followthemoney/north_sea/notebooks/infrastructure/README.md

 1. There are some datasets available for Vlaanderen, with many download options.
 The main source is [Kustportaal](https://www.kustportaal.be/nl).

 2. [EMODnet](https://www.emodnet-humanactivities.eu/view-data.php) (European Commission)

+## Limitations and data quality

+There are some important limitations for the data, most have to do with missing data and ontology:

+1. As becomes clear from the paragraph above, multiple data sources were used with different data, omissions, definitions - sometimes even within datasets.
+For instance the registration of status of wellbores in the Dutch dataset has changed since January 1st 2022, which makes a comparission between new and old data in this dataset problematic.
+Within the EMODnet dataset, platforms are defined differently depending on the country.
+For the UK a platform is called a platform, for other countries it might be called a facility or Condeep (in the case of Norway).
+We had to make many choices how to deal with these inconsistencies and usually erred on the side of caution.
+See all the relevant choices in [ontology.yaml](../../config/ontology.yaml).
+2. Data for the UK, Netherlands and Norway is much more recent and elaborate than data from Germany, Denmark and Belgium.
+We found 60 kilometers of pipelines for Denmark in the European registries, but there might be more that is just not reported.
+3. The registries are not always up to date.
+4. The registries are not always correct.
+The status might have changed in reality, but is not updated in the registry.
+We encountered wellbores that haven't produced any oil or gas in over ten years, but are still registered as active.
+5. For pipelines: the UK EEZ contains far more pipelines than other countries.
+This probably is largely due to the differences in types of registration.
+Where possible we used kilometers and not number of pipes, because the length is more telling in the end.
+6. Wellbores cannot be removed and often the status is unknown.
+If a well is inactive it could be permanent or temporary.
+Only Norway makes a distinction in the registry between the two statusses.
+Also it's not clear if permanently plugged means that there are no obligations for the operators or licence holders.
+7. We've enriched company data (for operators and licence holders) with data from the national company registries and own research.
+Where possible we tried to find the mother company, but because of a high consolidation in the fossil fuel business, this data might be outdated soon.
+The used data reflects the situation of January 1st 2023.
+We cannot release this data yet, but will add it later on.
+8. In some cases we have decided not to use the WFS services for spatial data, but to download zipfiles at the source.
+It's our experience that the zipfiles contain more information than the WFS services provide.
+9. If you want to download the data yourself, it's highly adviced to use a PostGIS instance, because of the spatial data and some spatial masking that is performed (EEZs vs North Sea boundaries for instance)
+10. The North Sea countries are in different jurisdictions (UK, Norway, EU, OSPAR).
+Be mindful of those differences when analysing the data.
+The UK has other requirements, for instance, when it comes to plugging wellbores, than Norway or the EU.
+11. A good resource for checking or acquiring data is [Mapstand](https://mapstand.com).